What to Do When a Parenting Plan Is Violated in Illinois

 Frequently Asked Questions

-What should I do if my ex violates a parenting plan in Illinois?
+What is considered a parenting plan violation in Illinois?

-Can I get make-up parenting time in Illinois?
+Can I get makeup parenting time if my ex denied visitation?

-Should I file a motion if my ex keeps violating the parenting plan?
+Should I call the police if my ex refuses to follow the parenting plan?